-Phytoremediation Gallery← Hybrid Polar Landfill Cover, Irrigation, and Groundwater Monitoring
+Phytoremediation Gallery← Hybrid Poplar Landfill Cover, Irrigation, and Groundwater Monitoring

 Phytoremediation of Stormwater at Agronomy FacilitiesEastern Wisconsin Back to Main Project Gallery

 Agronomy Facility Sample Site 1:

 An agronomy cooperative in eastern Wisconsin constructed a 1.7-acre liquid fertilizer containment structure.
 On an annual basis the liquid nitrogen containment structure collects an estimated 1.1 million gallons of water.
 Wisconsin’s rules allow for the discharge of stormwater from a liquid fertilizer containment without treatment as long as the water tests with less than 20 mg/l nitrogen.
 Containment water with nitrogen concentrations greater than 20 mg/l, but less than 200 mg/l, requires treatment.
 To avoid discharging fertilizer to an adjacent creek and wetland, the cooperative intends to plant 2 acres of hybrid poplars to act as a nitrogen sink and to utilize as much stormwater and nitrogen as possible.
-At five years, 2 acres of poplars will be able to transpire an average of 18,000 gpd of water and immobilize/sequester 600 – 1,000 pounds of nitrogen annually.
+At 5 years, 2 acres of poplars will be able to transpire an average of 18,000 gpd of water and immobilize/sequester 600 to 1,000 pounds of nitrogen annually.

 Agronomy Facility Sample Site 2: